 The access to the use of financial derivatives is regulated as part of the provisions on the management of the Government Pension Fund Global unlisted renewable infrastructure laid down by Norges Bank Investment Management's CEO.
 The composite, through its asset managing renewable infrastructure subsidiaries, may include derivative instruments in the normal course of investment management.
-At year-end 2021 the unlisted renewable infrastructure subsidiaries position.
-Derivatives have not been used to manage risk at portfolio level during 2021.
+The unlisted renewable infrastructure portfolio added power future exposure to manage risk during 2022.
+At year-end 2022 the exposure to power futures was -1,103 million kroner.
+Throughout 2022, the average exposure to power futures were -1,463 million kroner.

 The Norges Bank's Executive Board has specified that the maximum allowed debt ratio of the unlisted renewable infrastructure portfolio is 60 percent.
 The debt ratio is calculated as the ratio of debt on gross asset value of renewable infrastructure investments.
-At year-end 2021 the composite did not have any debt.
+At year-end 2022 the composite did not have any debt.
+Below, the debt ratio is shown as a time series.